FelixOnline/v2/content/articles/2016-4-29-student-hopeful-for-kensington-by-election-success.md

 subtitle: >
   University Challenge star is running to become a councillor
 date: "2016-04-29 10:00:44 +0100"

 # Attributes from Felix Online V1
 id: "6086"
 old_path: /news/6086/student-hopeful-for-kensington-by-election-success
 aliases:
  - /news/6086/student-hopeful-for-kensington-by-election-success
+imported: true
+comments:
+ - Its all ahout cheap NBA Jerseys click to viewFrom  Wholesale JerseysThis guy would not be a good councillor He is attentionseeking and is really only doing this for more of that  similar to his lying articles in felix over the years that were used to draw attention to himv5vwpH  nzbgocukbymu urlhttpbwvadznnjyfecombwvadznnjyfeurl linkhttpojkuxcjljuwgcomojkuxcjljuwglink httpwqwuljgqwxjacom

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true